Reflections of the Great Lakes, part 10

 The wedding rings feature a stylized image of the waves of Anishinaabewi-gichigami or the Anishinaabe Sea, the great lake that today is known as Lake Superior.

 Another name that our People use for Lake Superior is Gichi-ogimaa-gami, a name derived from Anishinaabemowin (the Ojibwe language).
-This literally means, "be a great chief lake" - which indicates it is the largest of Nayaano-wiishkbiwii-nibiimaang gichigamiin (the five Great Freshwater Lakes).
-Nowadays, however, the lake is often simply called Gichigami, which literally means "be a sea, or great lake."
+This literally means, "it is a great chief lake" - which indicates it is the largest of Nayaano-wiishkbiwii-nibiimaang gichigamiin (the five Great Freshwater Lakes).
+Nowadays, however, the lake is often simply called Gichigami, which literally means "it is a sea, or great lake."

 Since the days when these Algonquian speaking immigrants first came to this region of bountiful freshwater lakes and islands and rivers and forests, its waters have nourished many generations of the People, physically as well as spiritually.

 But the waters of Gichigami aren't just a source of food and spiritual beliefs!
-They also provide our Peoples with an endless supply of aadizookaanan, the sacred stories that have been passed on by many, many generations of storytellers; along with the water, all kinds of fish species, turtle spirits, snakes, muskrats, water birds, mermen and mermaids, underwater serpent and panthers as well as a myriad of other water creatures, play a central role in our traditional narrations and creation stories.
+Besides bawaajiganan and naagwi'idizowinan, dreams and visions, they provide our Peoples with an endless supply of of aadizookaanan, the sacred stories that have been passed on by many, many generations of storytellers; along with the water, all kinds of fish species, turtle spirits, snakes, muskrats, water birds, mermen and mermaids, underwater serpents and panthers as well as a myriad of other water creatures, play a central role in our traditional narrations and creation stories.

 The sun and the waves as metaphors of life